 Whether it’s to give your skin an extra dose of hydration or to treat pesky pimples, following up with serums after a mask is one of the final steps in facial self-care!

 If you’re undergoing an A.M. facial, we recommend using a serum that is antioxidant-based such as our Vitamin C Serum, which helps to protect against daily pollutants and works to brighten, lighten, and tighten skin over time.
 If it’s a P.M. facial, opt for our Hyaluronic Acid Serum to clear blemishes and reduce wrinkles while it heals, softens, and moisturizes your skin as you rest.
-You can also dab our Acne Serum on areas where you’ve broken out to cleanse, hydrate, balance, and calm skin.
+You can also dab our Salicylic Acid Serum on areas where you’ve broken out to cleanse, hydrate, balance, and calm skin.

 We continue to emphasize that moisturizers are key because they help seal in all the products you’ve used.
 If you’re completing your facial in the morning, opt for moisturizers that are light and gentle and that contain SPF if you don’t plan on adding a separate sunscreen.
 However, if you’re completing one at night, you want your moisturizer to rejuvenate your skin.